Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

 | _^ A screenshot of the heatmap (with random mock data)_ |
 <br>

+Furthermore, I worked with Rens to receive the data from the MQTT broker and to send this data over to a database.
+We achieved this using a C# API which listens to the MQTT broker.
+Using this API it's also possible to view the current status of the API and the broker.

 ## 3. Agile method
 In the group project we use a [Notion](https://right-metacarpal-459.notion.site/Dashboard-S3-Groep-3-a0a557bce28b4c35ba0b1655da06f22f), which is an alternative to Trello.
 In here we have our roadmap, user stories, documents and more.